Skip to main content

 "objects"

-The "dataFormat" property is an optional, case-insensitive string enum that defines the format of the response in the "data" property.
+The "dataFormat" property is a case-insensitive string enum that defines the format of the "data" property.
 The default format is an array of arrays.
 The alternative is an array of objects.
 The default for "dataFormat" can be changed during a "createSession" action by assigning a different value to the "dataFormat" property in "defaultResponseOptions".

 There are three different (but similar) versions of the "dataFormat" property:

-Two of those versions occur in a request and another occurs in a response.
+Two of those versions occur in a request, and another occurs in a response.
 They all indicate how data is formatted.

-• "dataFormat" in the request inside "responseOptions" determines how the "data" property in the response is formatted.
+• "dataFormat" in the request in "responseOptions" determines how the "data" property in the response is formatted.

 Possible values include: